robloxboy1000/IntNetViewer/README.md

 # IntNetViewer
 **IntNetViewer** is a lightweight CEF web browser with a simple-looking UI.

+## Notes
+This program does not work with macOS WineHQ, nor Linux WINE.\
-It is released under the current licenses of CefSharp, Chromium, and others mentioned.
-IntNetViewer itself does not include any license.
+IntNetViewer does not include any license.

 ## Features
 * Simple to use, lightweight, no trackers or ads (on IntNetViewer itself)